 More and more companies are realizing the opportunity for increased revenue and customer reach by leveraging the multi-vendor marketplace model.
 In fact, 9 out of the top 10 US retailers have a marketplace.
 Coincidence?
 We think not.

-By adding a multi-vendor marketplace alongside their existing business lines, retailers and brands are seeing a 10% increase in YoY revenue when compared to their ecommerce counterparts.
-They are also able to increase traffic to their site — generating new customers and enhancing SKU depth all in an asset-light way.
+By adding a multi-vendor marketplace alongside their existing business lines, retailers and brands can increase revenue and traffic to their site — generating new customers and enhancing SKU depth all in an asset-light way.

 It’s no wonder that forward-looking companies are adding the marketplace model to their ecommerce strategies.

 There are multiple ways you can leverage the multi-vendor marketplace model within your business.
 Some common applications are: